navkar/Predictions/README.md

   - Weakening of company's earnings being factored
   - Mass death of irrevelant of public companies (100% chance)
 * Gold prices will be up in 2023, exceeding $2500/ounce after a crash.
 Note there will be a 'V' shaped recovery for gold after touching the bottom. (https://goldprice.org/)

+> The desire of gold is not for gold.
+It is for the means of freedom and benefit. ― Ralph Waldo Emerson

 * March 2023 is a critical month for the uprising in China/Iran and India.
 * Possible break up of Big-tech companies into smaller companies begining in March 2023